 Table 1.
 Pre–Emergent application in plant– and ratoon sugarcane for the control of purple nutsedge (Cyperus rotundus)

-1.9L / ha | Medium soil
+1.9L / ha

-| Depending upon the soil type and where there is a mixed population of sedges including C. rotundus or where C. rotundus is dominant.
+where C. rotundus is dominant.
 Annual application will result in reduction of sedge tuber population.
-Refer to "List of weeds controlled by BTAZONE 480G/L SL"below. |
+Refer to "List of weeds controlled by BTAZONE 480G/L SL"below.

 Table 2.
 Pre–Emergent application in plant– and ratoon sugarcane for the CONTROL of grasses and broadleaves as listed as well as yellow nutsedge.